tsmatz/intel-sgx-enclave-ubuntu-tutorial/Readme.md

 ## Build and run this application

-Now you can build and run this application.
+Now you can build and run this application as follows.

 ```
 # clone this repo